Menu

 The concrete-pictorial-abstract approach (CPA) to the teaching of mathematics means that children have access to physical resources in every lesson as well a range of visual representations.
 All pupils are able to access these resources.

 We believe that rapid recall of key number facts, and the ability to manipulate numbers and calculate mentally using core strategies, is necessary for pupils to confidently and competently access other areas of the mathematics curriculum.
 Consistent, daily rehearsal of areas of fluency is the most effective way of pupils to achieve this and, as a result, we have implemented daily ‘Maths Meetings’ that allow children to progressively build upon these key skills.
-The use of Times Table Rockstars both within school and at home enables pupils to practise recalling key number facts in an engaging way.
+The use of Times Table Rockstars and Numbots both within school and at home enables pupils to practise recalling key number facts in an engaging way.

 Children are given opportunities to practise their reasoning skills daily.
 Maths lessons include investigative and problem solving opportunities and children are encouraged to use mathematical vocabulary to explain their understanding.
 The use of talk partners in every class ensures that children have frequent opportunities to reason and practise using mathematical vocabulary with their peers.
 Questions such as, ‘Is… always/sometimes/never true?’, ‘If…is the answer, what is the question?’ and ‘How many ways can you…?’ are utilised within lessons, as well as in developmental marking.
 Teachers model reasoning language and accurate use of mathematical vocabulary in order to prove answers and show a depth of understanding.
 Sentence stems are displayed in classrooms and are used to support children’s reasoning.